We all know the pitfalls and perils of the plastic problem; it’s globally plaguing the world.

 As l have aged l have become even more concerned with the state of our planet, of our countryside, of the earth as a whole and as l say sometimes there is no Plan[et] B, so it is down to us to ensure that the planet we have is kept tidy, and we must all do out bit.

 Can you imagine if every single person actually did their bit?
 Each time someone ventured outside their house to enjoy a walk, or the countryside and they each took a bag with them and collected just one bag of trash, what a difference that alone would make?

 Programmes like Blue Planet 2, hosted by David Attenborough have helped enormously raising the much needed awareness to the plights our planet faces, and of course this awareness has promoted the negative aspect of the plastic pollution we face each and every day and of course the uttermost damage we are causing to our wildlife, nature and life in general.

 Great!
-People are more aware and yet still every second of everyday people continue to drop litter and discard waste like it doesn’t matter.
-Suze and l, decided that we would do our bit, and so every day this last week since meeting the volunteer litter picker on Tuesday we have gone out with a large plastic bag and picked up litter during the dog walking.
+People are more aware and yet still every second of every day people continue to drop litter and discard waste like it doesn’t matter.

 Has pride disappeared from people, do they care so very little for the way things are becoming?